 - the results of previous sampling – you’ll need to increase the sampling rate if a previous check found a percentage of animals were not effectively stunned

-If you find an animal that hasn’t been properly stunned, you must take immediate action in line with your slaughterhouse’s standard operating procedure.
+If you find an animal that has not been properly stunned, you must take immediate action in line with your slaughterhouse’s standard operating procedure.

-If you fail to stun an animal properly, you must first re-stun the animal and then find out what’s wrong and correct your operation immediately.
+If you fail to stun an animal properly, you must follow these steps:

 What to record